Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Orange Pi 3B features a 26-pin GPIO header for hardware interfacing.
-Below is the pinout:
+The Orange Pi 3B features a 26-pin GPIO header for interfacing with external devices.
+Below is the pinout description:

 Pin Number Pin Name Description